 I keep a few rollers and heat protectant spray in one of the larger containers under a small vanity I have in our room.

-I can probably make better use of this entire area but haven’t had much time to play with since becoming a mom so it will be staying like this for now.
+I can probably make better use of this entire area but haven’t had much time to play with it since becoming a mom so it will be staying like this for now.
 Eventually though I’m sure I will be changing things around and make it work better for me.
 (Update: Check out this post to see how I re-organized this area)

 8. My Daughters Drawers

-In my previous post “how I organize my baby’s clothes,” I also showed you how I organize her hats with these containers.
-In that same area (but separate drawer), I have one of the larger containers to organize her small washcloths.
+In my previous post “how I organize my baby’s clothes,” I showed you how I organize her hats with these containers.
+In that same area (separate drawer), I have one of the larger containers to organize her small washcloths.

 We’ve had it like this pretty much since she was born and it’s been great for keeping all those tiny washcloths together.